Padova-Asiago Supernova Group

 Intermediate-Luminosity Red Transients (ILRTs)

-Fig. 2 Archive imaging of ILRT NGC300-2008OT1 region.
+Fig. 2 Archive space telescopes images of ILRT NGC300-2008OT1 region.
 The progenitor star, embedded in a dusty environment, is not detected in the HTS/ACS optical images (left), but is clearly visible in the mid-infrared domain (right).
 Credits: Berger et al. 2009, ApJ, 699, 1850.

 Leading researchers: G. Valerin, Y.-Z. Cai, A. Pastorello.